 TL;DR If you're not too thrilled at the prospect of making a big investment in something without getting some practical use out of it, then try out these three perfect 1Password alternatives.

-Best Alternatives to 1Password
+Best Alternatives to 1Password in 2022

 We have looked at the most popular and best password managers going around the internet these days.
 None fit the profile of 1Password more closely than these three.
 So, here you go – check out the list for yourself.